-Denton, Texas– New preliminary flood risk information and updated Flood Insurance Rate Maps (FIRMs) are available for review by residents and business owners in Cleveland County, OK.
-Officials encourage property owners to review the latest information to learn about local flood risks and potential future flood insurance requirements.
-Community stakeholders can identify any concerns or questions about the information provided and participate in appeal and comment periods for the maps.
+Preliminary flood risk information and updated Flood Insurance Rate Maps are available for review in Cleveland County, Oklahoma.
+Residents and business owners are encouraged to review the latest information to learn about local flood risks and potential future flood insurance requirements.

-The next step in the mapping process is the resolution of all comments and appeals.
-Once they are resolved, FEMA will notify communities of the effective date of the final maps.
+The next step in the mapping process is to resolve all comments and appeals.
+Once these are resolved, FEMA will notify communities of the effective date of the final maps.

-Review the preliminary maps, as well as submit appeals and comments, by visiting your local floodplain administrator (FPA).
-A FEMA map specialist can help identify your community FPA and is available by telephone; toll free, at 1-877-FEMA-MAP (1-877-336-2627) or by email at FEMAMapSpecialist@riskmapcds.com.
+To review the preliminary maps or submit appeals and comments, visit your local floodplain administrator (FPA).
+A FEMA Map Specialist can identify your community FPA.
+Specialists are available by telephone at 1-877-FEMA-MAP (1-877-336-2627) or by email at FEMAMapSpecialist@riskmapcds.com.

-- The Flood Map Change Viewer at https://msc.fema.gov/fmcv
+- The Flood Map Changes Viewer at http://msc.fema.gov/fmcv

 For more information about the flood maps:

-Most homeowner’s insurance policies do not cover flooding.
-There are cost saving options available for those newly mapped into a high-risk flood zone.
-Learn more about your flood insurance options by talking with your insurance agent, visiting https://www.floodsmart.gov, or calling 1-800-427-4661.
+There are cost-saving options available for those newly mapped into a high-risk flood zone.
+Learn more about your flood insurance options by talking with your insurance agent or visiting https://www.floodsmart.gov.